How To Build A FinTech App

 - Integrate your APIs as well as the Twilio programmable SMS API.

 - Test your app, and deploy it on Elastic Beanstalk.
+This is a reliable web server environment that offers great server-side scalability.
 You can read “Deploying Node.js applications to AWS Elastic Beanstalk” for guidance.

 12. Design, code, test, and deploy the Android app

 Developing the proposed Android app involves the following: